ins8ai/Documents/database_design.md

 ### Privacy

-Depending on jurisdictions, there may be legal and ethical constraints on storing transcription data which may contain personally identifiable information (PII).
+Depending on data jurisdiction, there may be legal and regulatory constraints on storing transcription data..
-Care should be taken to ensure that the database schema and data handling procedures are in compliance with all relevant laws and best practices.
+Care should be taken to ensure that the database schema and data handling procedures are in compliance with all relevant laws and best practices for example removal of personally identifiable information (PII) data.

-Transcriptions generated may undergo a user/entity detection and replacement/removal step before downstream analysis/processing is done.
+Transcriptions generated may undergo a user/entity detection and replacement/removal process before furtheer analysis/processing is done.
 Entity detection and pii removal is a feature planned for upcoming release of the ins8.ai product.

+## Feedback

+To provide feedback on the above, please email developer@ins8.ai